bmguillo/NLC_JobRecommendations_HR/README.md

     - Scroll down to models and create new natural language classifier model
     - Name your classifier
     - Choose to either upload a CSV for classification or create an empty class to add data to later

+ ## Use Data Refinery to Perform Data Cleansing to build training & test data
 - Within the assets section of Watson Studio project, create a data refinery flow
 - Creation of a training set of data by uploading raw CSV data and doing data cleansing in data refinery to build sample set of data for training(better accuracy through shorter test, final training set file should contain sample classifiers and sample questions/statements to be classified
     - Cleanup invalid data
     - Remove excess data (only need sample)
     - Merge columns
     - Remove blanks(missing data)